Shah-Sabouri/bookletify/backend/src/tests/README.md

 - Prevent duplicate favorites
 - Retrieve all favorites for a user
 - Remove a favorite successfully
-- Throw error when trying to remove a non-existent favorite
+- Return null when trying to remove a non-existent favorite

 **Run this test:**
 ```bash